vanilla-project/vanilla-project.guide/_guides/php/command-line.md

 ### Running the Application

-To run the application execute `bin/hello.php "World"` or `php hello.php "World"`.
+To run the application execute `bin/hello.php` or `php bin/hello.php`.
-You should see the text &ldquo;Hello World&rdquo; being printed.
+You should see the text &ldquo;Hello&rdquo; being printed.

 ```
-$: bin/hello.php "World"
+$: bin/hello.php
-Hello World
+Hello
 ```

-You should see the text &ldquo;Hello World&rdquo; being printed.